Article

 Sociocracy

-In this article I'll try to shed some light on why Squads is governed differently from classical command and control organisation.
-By this I mean an amber to orange organisation in the sense of Reinventing Organisations (as opposed to the more evolved Teal organisations).
+In this article I'll try to shed some light on why Squads is governed differently from classical command and control organization.
+By this I mean an amber to orange organization in the sense of Reinventing Organizations (as opposed to the more evolved Teal organizations).

 My engagement in this process is influenced profoundly by my personal background, and so I need to do a bit of a personal intro.
 Skip to 'How it works' if you feel hit by TMI along the way.